Some rigidity results for noncompact gradient steady Ricci solitons and Ricci-flat manifolds: Abstract

 \section{Abstract}

 Gradient steady Ricci solitons are natural generalizations of Ricci-flat manifolds.
 In this article, we prove a curvature gap theorem for gradient steady Ricci solitons with nonconstant potential functions; and a curvature gap theorem for Ricci-flat manifolds, removing the volume growth assumptions in known results.
-We also prove a rigidity result for asymptotically cylindrical Ricci-flat manifolds, we show that such a manifold contains a closed embedded orientable minimal hypersurface if and only if it is isometric to a Ricci-flat cylinder.

 \subjclass{}

 \keywords{}